CircuitVerse/CircuitVerse/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 Type: Bug Report
-About: Create a report to help us improve
+About: Found a bug?
+Please report it here!
 Title: ''
 Labels: ''
 Assignees: ''